alexhalcazar/CLI_Recipes_API/README.md

 3. Run the CLI:

-One the dependencies are installed, you can run the CLI using:
+Once the dependencies are installed, you can run the CLI using:

 *Bash*
 > node cli.js